ampblj/ampblj/about.md

 <br> <br>
 Our articles are those we’d like to share with our family members, and we hope you’ll share them with yours!
 <br> <br>
 Accepted pieces appear in online publication, and we compile them into a periodical... periodically.
 Each print issue is available for purchase upon request.
 Our writing is intended to be useful or entertaining to the Church and people of good will.
 Thus, while Christian-inflected writing is certainly welcome, submissions need not be explicitly religious.
-Topics range from _to be discussed_.

 <h3>Team</h3>